 Antipsychotic medications are first-line medication treatment for schizophrenia.
 They have been shown in clinical trials to be effective in treating symptoms and behaviors associated with the disorder.
 Antipsychotic medications have significant side effects; assessment and management of these adverse effects are an important part of treatment.
 Evidence-based psychosocial interventions in conjunction with pharmacotherapy can help patients achieve recovery.

 ACUTE PHASE SYMPTOMS — The focus of treatment in schizophrenia changes as individuals enter different phases of the illness.
 An acute phase occurs when patients with a prior history of schizophrenia have a psychotic relapse, or during the first episode of psychosis.
 At this time, the focus is on reducing the severity of psychotic thoughts and behaviors.
-(See "Schizophrenia: Clinical manifestations, course, assessment, and diagnosis", section on 'Clinical manifestations'.)
+(See "Schizophrenia in adults: Clinical manifestations, course, assessment, and diagnosis", section on 'Clinical manifestations'.)

 Pre-treatment assessment — When feasible, patients who are started on an antipsychotic medication should receive a baseline physical examination with a neurological exam.
 Particular attention should be focused on factors that may be affected adversely by antipsychotic medication: (See "Pharmacotherapy for schizophrenia: Side effect management".)

 ●Body mass index (BMI)

 •Extrapyramidal symptoms (EPS): akathisia, parkinsonism, dystonias

 •Tardive dyskinesia: abnormal movements of the face, peri-oral areas, tongue, extremities